-The mediaeval Old Town, the port of Mandraki, the Acropolis of Lindos, the ancient cities of Kamiros and Ialysos, the Valley of the Butterflies.
-A landscape with eye-catching, generous natural beauty, a rich history and endless attractions make Rhodes one of the most popular holiday destinations in Greece.
-Vast sandy beaches, emerald waters, castles and ancient civilisations, gourmet restaurants and traditional tavernas serving local delicacies.
+The medieval Old Town, port of Mandraki, Acropolis of Lindos, ancient cities of Kamiros and Ialysos, Valley of the Butterflies… It’s a landscape with such eye-catching beauty and rich history that it’s no wonder Rhodes is one of the most popular holiday destinations in Greece.
+This is where vast sandy beaches, clear waters, castles and ancient civilisations effortlessly mix with gourmet restaurants and traditional tavernas serving local delicacies.

 Things to do on Rhodes

-From Grand Masters to Street of the Knights
+From Grand Masters to the Street of the Knights

-The most famous road in the Old Town of Rhodes is the Street of the Knights, restored just as it was in the Middle Ages.
+The most famous road in the Old Town is the Street of the Knights, restored just as it was in the Middle Ages.
 Here you’ll find the inns of the ‘tongues’, or national guards, that made up the Order of the Knights.
-At the highest point in the road is a significant attraction: the grandiose castle, the Palace of the Grand Masters, with its enormous towers, now a wonderful museum.
+At the highest point in the road is a significant attraction: the grandiose castle known as the Palace of the Grand Masters, with its enormous towers, now a wonderful museum.

-A modern city, with a shopping centre, large hotels and resorts, numerous cafes, restaurants, clubs, impressive sights and attractions, but also traditional villas called marasiotika (from Marasia).
+Mandraki is a modern city, with hotels and resorts, numerous cafes, restaurants, clubs, impressive sights and attractions, but also traditional villas called marasiotika (from Marasia).
 Guarding Mandraki’s marina, from the tops of two tall limestone columns, are the island’s emblems: a deer and doe.
-At the edge of the dock stands the small fort of Agios Nikolaos, built between 1464 and 1467.
+At the edge of the dock stands the small fort of Agios Nikolaos, built in the 1460s.

-Along the coastal road, public buildings erected by the Italians are sure to impress you; the New Market, the National Bank of Greece, Government House, the National Theatre, the Archbishop’s Residence, City Hall and the famous Grande Albergo delle Rose, one of the most luxurious hotels in Europe in the 1930s that today houses the world-famous Rhodes Casino in one of its wings.
-In front of the aquarium you’ll find one of the island’s most cosmopolitan beaches, a place to see and be seen.
+Along the coastal road, public buildings erected by the Italians are sure to impress you: the New Market, National Bank of Greece, Government House, National Theatre, Archbishop’s Residence, City Hall and famous Grande Albergo delle Rose, one of the most luxurious hotels in Europe in the 1930s that today houses the Rhodes Casino in one of its wings.
+In front of the aquarium, you’ll find one of the island’s most cosmopolitan beaches.

 The Colossus of Rhodes

-The ancient acropolis of Lindos is one of the most popular shrines of antiquity, surrounded by walls constructed by the knights, standing 116m above sea level.
-Here you’ll admire the impressive Doric Temple of Athena Lindia, built in the 4th century B.C.
+The ancient Acropolis of Lindos is one of the most popular shrines of antiquity, surrounded by walls constructed by the knights, standing 116m above sea level.
+Here, you’ll admire the impressive Doric Temple of Athena Lindia, built in the 4th century BC.
 The village of Lindos, built on a slope, is the most attractive and popular on the island.
-In the summer its little streets fill with visitors bar-hopping and window-shopping or buying gifts, like the island’s famous decorative plates.
-This picturesque town should definitely be on your list of things to do in Rhodes.
+In the summer, its little streets fill with visitors bar-hopping and window-shopping or buying gifts, like the island’s famous decorative plates.

 Fun in Faliraki